Explore our collection of Christmas tree ideas so you can create a stand-out design for this festive focal point in the home.

-This means no part of the tree should be filled with more decorations-per-inch than any other area, and you should also try to ensure that the same approach is put towards decorations by type.
+This means no part of the tree should be filled with more decorations per inch than any other area, and you should also try to ensure that the same approach is put towards decorations by type.
 For example, don’t have all your baubles in one corner and all your angels in another – make sure they intersperse one another

 You may be inclined to not put as much effort into lesser-seen parts of the tree, but make sure every visible angle is covered.
-If your Christmas tree backs onto a window, remember not to leave the reverse side decoration-less – you want it to look good from out the window too!
+If your Christmas tree backs onto a window, remember not to leave the reverse side without decoration – you want it to look good from out the window too!

 Ailis started out at British GQ, where a month of work experience turned into 18 months of working on all sorts of projects, writing about everything from motorsport to interiors, and helping to put together the GQ Food & Drink Awards.
 She then spent three years at the London Evening Standard, covering restaurants and bars.
 After a period of freelancing, writing about food, drink and homes for publications including Conde Nast Traveller, Luxury London and Departures, she started at Homes & Gardens as a Digital Writer, allowing her to fully indulge her love of good interior design.
 She is now a fully fledged food PR but still writes for Homes & Gardens as a contributing editor.

 By Chiana Dickson Published